Murder of Elli Perkins: Killing

 Jeremy was 28 years old when his parents agreed that he should stay with Brown, whose treatment regimen was acceptable to Scientology doctrines.
 Jeremy had agreed that Brown might be able to help him, and was to leave in the afternoon of March 13, 2003.
 That morning, Don had to return from work briefly in order to settle an argument between Jeremy and his mother.
-Later Elli told Jeremy to take a shower, which he did.
+Later, Elli told Jeremy to take a shower, which he did.
 When he finished his shower, Jeremy found his mother in the kitchen talking on the phone.
 He retrieved a steak knife and attacked Elli as she spoke to her friend.
 According to a statement given to the police, Jeremy stated:

 Jeremy said he attempted to cut out her right eye because he thought it was evil but the attempt was unsuccessful.
 He also made statements like, "She gets mad at me when I play my drums in my room and she makes me take these vitamins everyday.
 When she made me take the shower this morning this was the last straw."
 Jeremy's police statement led to a court-ordered psychiatric examination.

-Autopsy reports showed that Elli was stabbed 77 times.
+Autopsy reports showed that Perkins was stabbed 77 times.
 In June 2003, Jeremy pleaded not guilty to charges of criminal weapons and second degree murder in a court in Erie County.
 The district attorney in the case stated that death by stabbing is not unusual in homicides, but 77 stab wounds is "really rare."
 The court ordered another psychiatric examination for Jeremy.